 One of the biggest red flags you might be dealing with at a puppy mill is that the Great Pyrenees puppies are advertised at very low prices.
 Always request to see the puppy’s parents.

-Seeing the behavior of the adult dogs in the same environment will allow you to see how your dog will grow up.
+Seeing the behavior of other adult dogs in the same environment will allow you to see how your pup will grow up.

 It will give you a sense of your dog’s appearance, temperament, and future size and if the breeder is properly caring for their dogs and puppies.